This article is part of our collection about the 2019 state of IT. Click here for more.

 “Humans cannot always tell the difference," said Jamie Barnett, the CMO of AppZen.
 “But AI that is doing multiple models may be able to pick something up and flag it at as high-risk.”

-AppZen can also improve adherence to internal regulatory compliance rules.
+AppZen can also approve of the hearings to internal corporate compliance policies or rules.
 Using AppZen, companies have found employees expensing things like spa trips at a hotel and more.
 For some businesses, this might be an appropriate purchases, but others would want to know about it.